 poetry@treignac an annual poetry festival taking place the second weekend in September each year, in the Corrèze Department, South West France.
 The festival is mainly based on poetry written in or translated into in the English language.
 It includes a celebration of current work of local and international poets, inspirational workshops hosted by poets, artists and publishers, interviews, networking, a bookshop, good food and good wine.

 Artemesia Arts Poetry Competition is an annual poetry competition launched in December 2022, for poets writing in the English language, open to anyone over 18 across the world.
-Poet, broadcaster, musician, playwright, Roger McGough will be one of our judges for our inaugural competition..
+Poet, lyricist, and columnist Matt Harvey is the judge for our 2024 competition.

 Local projects are part of our plan for the future.
 We hope to work with young people and adults for whom English and French is not their first language, promoting poetry as a path to creativity, self-expression and communication.